Macclesfield: Media

 Local news and television programmes are provided by BBC North West and ITV Granada.
 Television signals are received from the Winter Hill TV transmitter and the local relay transmitter situated south east of the town.

 The town is served by both BBC Radio Manchester and BBC Radio Stoke.
 Other radio stations are Heart North West, Smooth North West, Capital Manchester and Lancashire and Greatest Hits Radio Manchester & The North West.
 Community based stations that broadcast from the town are Silk Radio and Canalside Radio.

 Macclesfield Express is the town's local newspaper which publishes on Wednesdays.

 Education

 Macclesfield is served by four state-funded academies (previously state high schools); Tytherington School, The Macclesfield Academy, Fallibroome Academy and All Hallows Catholic College.

 There is also an independent school, Beech Hall School.

 Macclesfield Academy is made up of pupils from the former school Henbury High School, and also took in the pupils left over when Ryles Park secondary school closed in 2004.
 Ryles Park had been in turn an amalgamation of Ryles Park girls school and the oldest state school in the town, Macclesfield Central boys school, which closed in 1975.
-It is on the site of Macclesfield College and Park Lane Special School as part of the Macclesfield 'Learning Zone', which was opened in 2007.
+It is on the site of Park Lane Special School and the former Macclesfield College as part of the Macclesfield 'Learning Zone', which was opened in 2007.
 Macclesfield High School was the name originally given to the girls grammar school on Fence Avenue which formed part of the King's School.